 - Take care that these pancakes are not over-mixed.
 When pancakes are over-mixed, gluten gets overworked and becomes tough and gummy.
 When mixing, a few small lumps are always okay.
 The less you mix, the more tender and delicate the texture of the pancake will be.

 - Make sure the griddle is preheated and spray between each batch.
 This is important in getting that golden crispy outside.
-When the batter hits the hot oiled griddle, it should immediately starts to form a crust which gives the pancake it’s perfect texture while also preventing it from spreading.
+When the batter hits the hot oiled griddle, it should immediately start to form a crust which gives the pancake it’s perfect texture while also preventing it from spreading.

 Serving and Storing the pumpkin pancakes